 Planning Panels Victoria

-Planning Panels Victoria is responsible for the appointment, administration and conduct of independent planning panels, advisory committees, Ministerial call-ins relating to planning permit applications and environment effects inquiries.
+Planning Panels Victoria was established in 1996.
+It is responsible for the appointment, administration and conduct of independent planning panels, advisory committees, Ministerial call-ins relating to planning permit applications and environment effects inquiries.

 - What is a planning panel?